cqse/teamscale-upload/README.md

 Then simply create a release in GitHub and paste the release notes from the CHANGELOG into the release description.
 GitHub Actions will automatically create and attach the binaries.

+Finally, also create a new release of the [GitHub Action](https://github.com/cqse/teamscale-upload-action) with the same version number.